 The Private Pilot Licence (PPL) program is designed for those who want to fly recreationally, without the restrictions of the Recreational Pilot Permit.
-It is also a prerequisite for those wanting to pursue a Commercial Pilot Licence toward a pilot career.
+It is also a prerequisite for those wanting to pursue a Commercial Pilot Licence toward a career in aviation.
 Holders of a PPL may fly all single engine, non-high performance aircraft day VFR.
-Ratings such as Night, Multi-engine, Seaplane and Instrument may be endorsed on a PPL.
+Ratings such as Night, Multi-engine, Seaplane, and Instrument may be endorsed on a PPL.
 This program focuses on in-depth ground and flight instruction.
-Ground School consists of 40 hours of in-class or online training to prepare the student for the Transport Canada written examination.
+Ground School consists of a minimum of 40 hours of in-class or online training to prepare the student for the Transport Canada written examination.

 The minimum requirements for the rating are 40 hours of instrument time (with a maximum of 20 hours done in a simulator) and 50 hours of cross-country pilot-in-command time.

 Of the 40 hours instrument time, a minimum of 5 hours must be on the category of aircraft you wish the rating to cover; e.g., single engine, multi engine or helicopter.
 The cost of the rating will vary depending on the experience of the student and the aircraft type chosen for the rating.